Last modified: June 14th, 2018

-At ProtonVPN we are committed to protecting and respecting your privacy.
-Our company's overriding policy is to collect as little user information as possible to ensure a private and anonymous user experience when using the Service.
-Below is a summary of how we deal with information when you use ProtonVPN.
+Our Company is committed to protecting and respecting your privacy.
+It is our overriding policy to collect as little user information as possible to ensure a private and anonymous user experience when using the Service.
+Below is a summary of the way we deal with information when you use ProtonVPN.

 When you use ProtonVPN, we do NOT do any of the following:

 You can find details about our no-logs VPN policy here.

 Account creation: To create an account, in order to use our Service, we do not ask your name or surname.
 All you need to do is select your username, then provide the email address and choose your password.
 You can also register with your existing ProtonID.